MichaelWowo/c_ICAO_CredenceTWO/README.md

 # capp_SampleEPassport

-This application demonstrates usage of CredenceID EPassport APIs as well as ICAO document reading.
+This application demonstrates usage of CredenceID MRZ/EPassport APIs as well as ICAO document reading.
 It covers the basics of opening the reader, calling the ICAO reading API, and then closing the sensor.

 ```java